-Once an important part of Magna Grecia, Campania has been home to many early European settlements and noblemen.
+Once an essential part of Magna Grecia, Campania has been home to many early European settlements and noblemen.
 Today, Mount Vesuvius stands as a reminder of Campania’s grand past.
 Less than six miles east of Naples, the volcano’s 79 AD eruption buried and preserved the city of Pompeii.
-The resulting ruins showcase Southern Italy’s heritage, traditions, and way of life.

 Equally important, the volcanic ash from Vesuvius and other volcanoes created rich soils that define the native wines of Campania.
-Today, nearly two-thirds of wine production is from native white grapes with Aglianico playing the dominant role in red wine production.
+Today, nearly two-thirds of wine production is from native white grapes, with Aglianico playing the dominant role in red wine production.
 Twenty-one official denominations exist.
-However, two major zones encompassing multiple areas dominate the wine landscape in Campania.
-These areas surround the cities of Avellino and Benevento, northeast of Naples.
-In addition, high-quality wines also exist along the coastal zones.
-Including the islands of Ischia, Procida, and Capri.

 Campania’s sunny climate, abundant fresh food, and local wines should not be missed.
-Moreover, experience all that Campania’s delicious coast has to offer with a Southern Italy Yacht Charter.
+Moreover, experience all Campania’s delicious coast has to offer with a Southern Italy Yacht Charter.

 White Wines of Campania